 I choose to teach because I want to be of service to others.
-Students who choose to study the fine arts are taking a risk.
-They have likely been warned that they will graduate without a guaranteed financial return on investment, and despite that, they persist.
 As an educator, I acknowledge the exceptional issues that encompass an education in the fine arts and work to prepare students with the skills, knowledge and wherewithal that will lead to long-term success.
 I believe learning outcomes pivot not only on the students’ efforts but also upon the levels of research, organization and dedication that I, as an educator, proffer.
-The following goals are my current priorities as an educator.

-First and foremost, I strive to be inclusive and remain present with my students.
+I strive to be inclusive and remain present with my students.
 I do not teach a group but rather a group made of individuals.
 Understanding the difference is the baseline to successful teaching.
-I appreciate that each student has endless potential as well as a current place of knowledge and understanding that is tied to their personal experiences.
-What makes my students different also gives them the very perspective and ideas that can make them wildly successful.
+I appreciate that each student has endless potential as well as a current place of knowledge tied to their personal experience.
+What makes my students different also gives them the very perspective that can make them wildly successful.

-I work to develop activities that foster a genuine sense of community and encourage peer connections.
-Studio art classes have traditionally relied heavily on individual application and creation.
-I design my courses to follow in this tradition while also building in opportunities for connection and peer learning.
-For example, I may have students work in a group to build a still-life, or, after an in-class exercise I might ask them to exchange their knowledge by discussing the experience in small groups.
-I find that fostering conversation from day one establishes a safe community and leads to more open and productive critiques.
+I work to develop activities that foster a genuine sense of community.
+I design my courses to follow in the tradition of individual application while also building in opportunities for peer-based learning.
+For example, I may have students work in a group to build a still-life, or, after an in-class exercise, I might ask them to exchange their experience in small groups.
+I find that fostering conversation from day one establishes a safe community and leads to more productive critiques.
 My intention with critiques is always two-fold, to gain feedback but also to develop vocabulary and the ability to articulate ideas effectively.

-I allow for risk and failure in my studio art courses and, to make sure this decree is not perceived as lip service, I reaffirm it in my actions.
-For the select student, perfectionism can be detrimental to development.
+I allow for risk and failure in my studio art courses.
 I find many incoming students mistake accurate rendering and draftsmanship as the pinnacle of fine art.
 While such skills should be prioritized in an introductory course I also provide an overview of other considerations.
 I believe notions of concept and process should not be withheld for higher level courses but woven in with the basic fundamentals.